thoughtspot/thoughtspot.github.io/pages/admin/data_security/about_legacy_row_security.md

 ---
-title: [elephant]
+title: [About Legacy Row Level Security]
 tags: [formatting]
 keywords: tbd
 last_updated: tbd
 summary: "blerg"
 sidebar: mydoc_sidebar
 ---
-# About Legacy Row Level Security

 Legacy Row Level Security is no longer used.
 This documentation is retained to support implementations that are already using this method.

 If you're setting up row level security for the first time, see [About Rule-Based Row Level Security](new_row_level_security.html).
 That is the preferred method.
 It supports thousands of groups, and is easier to set up and maintain then Legacy Row Level Security.